stringbeans/vagrant-node/README.md

 Vagrant node will allow you to quickly get started with edvisors development app.

-To start run `vagrant up && vagrant ssh`
+To start run `PASS='passphrase' vagrant up && vagrant ssh` after getting into vagrant run `./postinstall.sh`